antonsaga/azure-defender-sentinel-lab/README.md

 ## Lab Structure

-The repository is organised into stages to reflect how the environment evolves over time:
+The lab is organised into stages to reflect how a security environment evolves over time:

+Each stage includes:
+- Actions performed
+- Supporting screenshots
+- Observations on system behaviour and security impact

 ```text
 azure-defender-sentinel-lab/